vitessio/website/content/en/docs/17.0/reference/vreplication/tablet_selection.md

 a fallback in the event that there are no viable replica tablets available at the time.

 {{< info >}}
-When using the [VTGate VStream API](../vstream/) you should instead migrate to using the new `--tablet_order` flag in the [VStreamFlags](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamFlags) request object as usage of the "in_order" string hint will eventually be deprecated and removed.
+When using the [VTGate VStream API](../vstream/) you should instead migrate to using the new `TabletOrder` field in the [VStreamFlags](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamFlags) request object as usage of the "in_order" string hint will eventually be deprecated and removed.
 {{< /info >}}

 #### VStream